Certifying Some Distributional Robustness with Principled Adversarial Training: Introduction

 We take the perspective of distributionally robust optimization and provide an adversarial training procedure with provable guarantees on its computational and statistical performance.
-We postulate a class $\mc{P}$ of distributions around the data-generating distribution $P_0$ and consider the problem
+Postulating a class $\mathcal{P}$ of distributions around the data-generating distribution $P_0$, we consider

-The choice of $\mc{P}$ influences robustness guarantees and computability; we develop robustness sets $\mc{P}$ with computationally efficient relaxations that apply even when the loss $\loss$ is non-convex.
-We provide an adversarial training procedure that, for smooth $\loss$, enjoys convergence guarantees similar to non-robust approaches while \emph{certifying} performance even for the worst-case population loss $\sup_{P \in \mc{P}} \E_{P}[\loss(\theta; Z)]$.
+The choice of $\mathcal{P}$ influences robustness guarantees and computability; we develop robustness sets $\mathcal{P}$ with computationally efficient relaxations that apply even when the loss $\loss$ is non-convex.
+We provide an adversarial training procedure that, for smooth $\loss$, enjoys convergence guarantees similar to non-robust approaches while \emph{certifying} performance even for the worst-case population loss $\sup_{P \in \mathcal{P}} \E_{P}[\loss(\theta; Z)]$.
 On a simple implementation in Tensorflow, our method takes $5$--$10\times$ as long as stochastic gradient methods for empirical risk minimization (ERM), matching runtimes for other adversarial training procedures~\citep{ASgoodfellow2015explaining, ASkurakin2016adversarial, MadryMaScTsVl17}.
 We show that our procedure---which learns to protect against adversarial perturbations in the training dataset---generalizes, allowing us to train a model that prevents attacks to the test dataset.

 We briefly overview our approach.
-Let $c: \mc{Z} \times \mc{Z} \to \R_+ \cup \{\infty\}$, where $c(z, z_0)$ is the ``cost'' for an adversary to perturb $z_0$ to $z$ (we typically use $c(z, z_0) = \norm{z - z_0}_p^2$ with $p \ge 1$).
-We consider the robustness region $\mc{P} = \{ P: W_c(P, P_0) \le \tol\}$, a $\tol$-neighborhood of the distribution $P_0$ under the Wasserstein metric $W_c(\cdot, \cdot)$ (see Section \ref{sec:approach} for a formal definition).
+Let $c: \mathcal{Z} \times \mathcal{Z} \to \R_+ \cup \{\infty\}$, where $c(z, z_0)$ is the ``cost'' for an adversary to perturb $z_0$ to $z$ (we typically use $c(z, z_0) = \norm{z - z_0}_p^2$ with $p \ge 1$).
+We consider the robustness region $\mathcal{P} = \{ P: W_c(P, P_0) \le \tol\}$, a $\tol$-neighborhood of the distribution $P_0$ under the Wasserstein metric $W_c(\cdot, \cdot)$ (see Section \ref{sec:approach} for a formal definition).
 For deep networks and other complex models, this formulation of problem~\eqref{eqn:OG-problem} is intractable with arbitrary $\rho$.
 Instead, we consider its Lagrangian relaxation for a fixed penalty parameter $\gamma \ge 0$, resulting in the reformulation